 The social value of a place is perhaps the most difficult value for heritage professionals to substantiate (Johnston 1994).
 However, social value is broadly defined as 'the qualities for which a place has become a focus of spiritual, political, natural or other cultural sentimental to a majority or minority group' (ICOMOS 1988:30).
-In What is Social Value, Johnston (1994) has provided a clear definition of social value:

-"Social value is about collective attachment to places that embody meaning important to a community, these places are usually community owned or publicly accessible or in some other way 'appropriated' into people's daily lives.
+In What is Social Value, Johnston (1994) has provided a clear definition of social value: "Social value is about collective attachment to places that embody meaning important to a community those places are usually community owned or publicly accessible or in a community, these places are usually community owned or publicly accessible or in some other way 'appropriated' into people's daily lives.
 Such meanings are in addition to other values, such as the evidence of valued aspects of history or beauty, and these meanings may not be apparent in the fabric of the place, and may not be apparent to the disinterested observer".
 (Johnston 1994:10)